 Personal Hygiene: Volunteers are expected to maintain a high level of personal hygiene so as not to intrude on the comfort of others.
+This may include washing one's body and clothing, wearing deodorant, limiting personal scents (perfumes, fragrant lotion, etc.

 Confidentiality: As a volunteer at Desert Mission, you may be exposed to private information about Food Bank clients or volunteers in the regular course of your duties.
 To respect the dignity and privacy of all people affiliated with Desert Mission, client, and volunteer information will be used only for agency business and will be kept confidential.
 Volunteers will not discuss private information about clients or other volunteers.
+The confidentiality guidelines outlined in other areas of the handbook also apply at Desert Mission.